 - Notes to Laboratory - information that you want to appear on the requisition form that is generated electronically or for fax/print

-Proper Name* – Enter the name of the lab or scan.
-This will be the main title associated with this CPT code entry.
+Proper Name (required) – Enter the name of the lab, scan, lab panel, etc. This will be the main title associated with this order.

 Alternate Title (optional) – if provided, the alternate title is listed alongside the Proper Name, and can be used to add specificity.
-For example, two CPT entries having the title Blood Clot Inhibitor Test could have different Alternate Titles: 'Protein C activity' and 'Protein S Free'.
+For example, two orders having the title Blood Clot Inhibitor Test could have different Alternate Titles: 'Protein C activity' and 'Protein S Free'.

 Headings (optional) – The category to which the code belongs.
 This is an advanced setting and is usually left blank.

-Nicknames (optional) – For ease of searching, you may add one or more nicknames (separated by commas) to provide alternate search terms to bring up the order entry.
+Nicknames (optional) – For ease of searching, you may add one or more nicknames (separated by commas) to provide alternate search terms for the entry.

-Description (optional) – You may add notes here that you want the patient to see in their encounter summary when this order is part of the plan of a signed encounter note, as well as internally when hovering over the order in the patient's chart.
+Description (optional) – You may add notes here that you want the patient to see in their encounter summary when this order is part of the plan of a signed encounter note.
+These notes will appear on the EMR for providers when hovering over the order in the patient's chart.

-Notes to Laboratory (optional) – a space to include notes that will go to the lab when the procedure is ordered.
+Notes to Laboratory (optional) – a space to include notes that will go to the lab/ appear on the printable/ faxable/ savable lab requisition form when the procedure is ordered.